All Episodes

 All right.

-Um, Sam Altman in an interview recently said he thinks that uh just because AI will become incredibly intelligent and have all these abilities.
+Sam Altman in an interview recently said he thinks that just because AI will become incredibly intelligent and have all these abilities, he says it will not become the center of the human story.

-There seemed to be I think I'm not sure, I can't read either of their minds, but I think it's in the same direction, which is to say that we will care about art that comes from people, but we won't really care about what AI does.
+Now, I saw a quote from Naval the other day that seemed to be, I think, I'm not sure, I can't read either of their minds, but I think it's in the same direction, which is to say that we will care about art that comes from people, but we won't really care about what AI does.

 AI will just be a tool.

-Uh it's the only thing we're interested in, mostly because it's an extension of our mating impulse.
+It's the only thing we're interested in, mostly because it's an extension of our mating impulse.

-I think he's he's got that.
+I think he's got that.

-Well, a Danish airport, according to AFP, is uh closed again because they got a suspicious new drone sighting, and apparently they're gonna close their entire airspace from Monday to Friday next week because they they're hosting some European summits, and they don't have control of their own air space.
+And apparently they're going to close their entire airspace from Monday to Friday next week because they're hosting some European summits and they don't have control of their own airspace.

 Do you know how embarrassing that would be as a nation?